QuantStack/quantstack.github.io/src/components/projects/descriptions/Header.md

 Open-source development is a unique way to break down collaboration barriers and reach users with unexpected use cases.
-Enabling customisation and extensions of the tools enables this diversity of applications.
+Enabling customization and extensions of the tools enables this diversity of applications.